 Scabs and Skin Being Pulled off Prematurely

-Heavy scabs that are not yet ready to fall off are still forming deep enough into your skin to effect the layers in which the ink has been set, meaning that pulling a scab off prematurely can pull ink away from the tattooed area and leave pits and colorless spots in your skin.
+Heavy scabs that are not yet ready to fall off are still forming deep enough into your skin to affect the layers in which the tattoo ink has been set, meaning that pulling a scab off prematurely can pull ink away from the area, potentially leaving pits and colorless spots in your skin.

-Pulling thick scabs off can delay healing times considerably and will potentially cause your tattoo to require extra touchups from your artist if any color is lost.
+Pulling thick scabs away can delay healing times considerably, and will potentially cause your tattoo to require extra touchups from your artist if any color is lost.

-The same goes for peeling skin – this stage of healing can be very uncomfortable with large areas of half-dead skin hanging off of your tattooed area and varying bouts of itching (dependent on factors such as skin dryness, the season, and where you live).
+The same goes for peeling skin.
+This stage of healing can be very uncomfortable, with large areas of half-dead skin hanging from your tattooed area and varying bouts of itching (dependent on factors such as skin dryness, the season, and where you live).

-Read our great guide on how to stop your tattoo itching.
+Read our great guide here on how to stop your tattoo itching.

 Just remember that this stage only normally lasts for several days, so try and see it out by letting the skin fall off naturally without pulling it off.
 Peeling skin off that isn’t yet ready to fall off can pull ink from the skin just like scabbing can.